iisshaun/iisshaun-port/content/pages/index.md

           allowfullscreen></iframe>

-          The Phone hosts a lot of "Apps" for the player to manage their inventory and character, track quests and start mini-games, interact with the map, play multiplayer, track accolades and more.
+          The Phone hosts a slew of "Apps" for the player to manage their inventory and character, track quests and start mini-games, interact with the map, track accolades and more.
         elementId: ''
         styles:
           self: